 The key apps are all up to date in their latest versions too, meaning that Amazon Prime, Netflix and YouTube all support 4K HDR playback.
-Actually, the YouTube app can even play the handful of native 8K videos YouTube has at its disposal ... provided your internet bandwidth is up to the job, of course.
+Unfortunately, though, 8K videos aren't supported in any of the above ... yet.

 Happily, thanks Samsung’s new processing engine, there's not even a hint of instability or slow down in the menus compared with Samsung’s flagship 4K TVs, the Samsung Q9FN QLED series, despite needing to drive twice the amount of pixels.